seL4/rust-microkit-demo/README.md

 # Banscii

-This repository demonstrates the use of the [rust-seL4](https://github.com/coliasgroup/rust-seL4) crates with the [seL4 Core Platform](https://github.com/BreakawayConsulting/sel4cp).
+This repository demonstrates the use of the [seL4 crates](https://github.com/coliasgroup/rust-sel4) with the [seL4 Microkit](https://github.com/seL4/microkit).

 Banksy has been struggling to keep up with the growing demand for his art.
 He has decided to leverage trustworthy operating system technology to scale up production without compromising the integrity or value of his work.